Critical and Cultural Theory MA

 Cultural studies emerged as a discipline in the mid-20th century as a critical, scholarly response to the social movements of the time – anti-colonial struggles, the civil rights movement and feminism – and as a rigorous study of the relations between culture and class.

 The School of Fine Art, History of Art and Cultural Studies has an ambitious interdisciplinary purpose, an active fine art community, a critically and politically engaged social history of art degree and a dynamic museum studies course.
-While this rich context is one of its defining characteristics, this degree is not limited to a consideration of art and aesthetics.
+While this rich context is a defining characteristic, this degree is not limited to considering art and aesthetics.
 Our approach is also informed by other cultural forms, such as text, music and popular culture and critical traditions – from literary criticism and semiology to sound studies and new thinking on technology, gender, and the posthuman.

 The School houses parallax, published by Taylor & Francis, an internationally distributed journal of cultural theory and analysis.